openshift/openshift-origin-design/conventions/documentation/create.md

 **Create from button (Free switching between Form & YAML):**

-*Some resource types can be created with both a form and YAML editor, with the user able to freely switch between the two editors and changes are preserved across them.
+*Some resource types can be created with both a form and YAML editor.
+The user is able to freely switch between the two editors and changes are preserved across them.
 After the resource is created, the user is automatically navigated to the created resource.*
 ![import YAML](../images/create-form-and-yaml1.png)
 ![import YAML](../images/create-form-and-yaml2.png)
 ![import YAML](../images/create-form-and-yaml3.png)